Arrotech/API_ENDPOINTS/README.md

     Install virtualenv.

+    Install Postman

+    Install nose

 **Delevoloping Environment**

-Create a development environment called api_env1 with virtualenv .
+Create a development environment called api_en1 with virtualenv .
 Pip install virtualenv.
 Make a folder called Environments to hold the enironments i.e api_env1 should be in the Environments folder.Then activate the Environment and work from there.
 In the environment install flask, flask-restful, coveralls, coverage and pytest.
 Pip freeze > requirements.txt - to create a text file that hold the installations of that environment incase there is need to export them to another enironment.

 **TESTS**
+After setting the environment clone the repository to a local machine.

+After installing all the requirements run the server on the terminal by typing

+    export FLASK_DEBUG=true

+    export FLASK_APP=run.py

+    flask run

+Start Postman app.
+To test the endpoints use all the links provided above for each case.

 The endpoits can be tested on Heroku hosting services using the following link.